drj11/drj11.github.io/2024-kickpunch/allinthemind.md

 <h1>Sunny Funny</h1>

 The story starts with 3 elements: An Acer netbook from 2008;
-Haiku a compatible implementation of BeOS (from the 1990s); and, "cling wrap scanning", an ancient pixel tracing technique that uses clear plastic stuck to the monitor.
+Haiku the implementation of BeOS (from the 1990s); and, "cling wrap scanning", an ancient pixel tracing technique that uses clear plastic stuck to the monitor.